![]() |

 Notes:

-Master-Slave: In a master-slave configuration a single DIT is capable of being updated and these updates are replicated or copied to one or more designated servers running slave DITs.
+1. Master-Slave: In a master-slave configuration a single DIT is updated (the Master or Provider in OpenLDAP jargon) and these updates are replicated or copied to one or more designated LDAP servers running slave DITs (a consumer in openLDAP jargon).
 The slave servers operate with read-only copies of the master DIT.
-Read-only users will access the servers containing the salve DITs and users who need to update the directory will access the server containing the master DIT.
-This configuration has two obvious shortcomings:
+Read-only users can operate quite happily with the servers containing the slave DITs but users who need to update the directory will need to access the server containing the master DIT.
+In certain conditions a Master-Slave configuration can provide significant load-balancing.
+However a Master-Slave configuration has two obvious shortcomings:

-If all/most users have the ability/need to update the DIT then they either they will have to access one server (with the slave DIT) for normal read access and another server (with the master DIT) to perform the update.
-Alternatively they can always point to the server running the master DIT.
+• If all/most users have the ability/need to update the DIT then they will either have to access one server (with the slave DIT) for normal read access and another server (with the master DIT) to perform the update.
+Alternatively, they can always point to the server running the master DIT.
 In this latter case replication provides backup functionality only.

-Since there is only one server containing a master DIT it represents a single point of failure.
+• Since there is only one server containing a master DIT it represents a single point of failure for write operations (though the Slave DIT could be reconfigured to act as a Master in the event of a major failure).

-Multi-Master: In a multi-master configuration one or more servers running master DITs may be updated and the resulting updates are propagated to the corresponding masters.
+2. Multi-Master: In a multi-master configuration one or more servers running master DITs may be updated and the resulting updates are propagated to the peer masters.

-Historically OpenLDAP has not supported multi-master operation but version 2.4 introduced a multi-master capabiity.
-In this context it may be worth pointing out two specific variations of the generic update-contention problem of all multi-master configurations identified by OpenLDAP and which are true for all LDAP systems:
+Historically, OpenLDAP did not support multi-master operation for quite some time but version 2.4 finally introduced multi-master capabilities.
+In this context, it may be worth pointing out two specific variations of the generic update-contention problem identified by the OpenLDAP project that apply to multi-master configurations and which are true for all LDAP systems:

-Value-contention If two attribute updates are performed at the same time (within the replication cycle time) with different values then, depending on the attribute type (SINGLE or MULTI-VALUED) the resulting entry may be in an incorrect or unusable state.
+1. Value-contention If two attribute updates are performed at the same time (within the replication cycle time) with different values, then, depending on the attribute type (SINGLE or MULTI-VALUED) the resulting entry may be in an incorrect or unusable state.

-Delete-contention If one user adds a child entry at the same time (within the replication cycle time) as another user deletes the original entry then the deleted entry will re-appear.
+2. Delete-contention If one user adds a child entry at the same time (within the replication cycle time) as another user deletes the original entry, then the deleted entry will re-appear.

 Figure 2.5-3 - Replication Configurations